 Hierarchical clustering based on seven quantitative characters data using Ward’s method resulted in grouping of 41hybrids of pearl millet into 10 clusters (Table 5 and Fig 1).
 This would imply that there is a substantial genetic diversity among the hybrids which will be contributed by the hybrid parentage.
 Cluster 9 was found the biggest cluster and smallest clusters were cluster 10, 2, 3 and 8.
 Among the clusters, cluster 10 was high yielding (5332.5 kg ha-1) followed by clusters 6 (5253.7 kg ha-1) and 1 (5220.0 kg ha-1).
 Cluster 10 was having only one hybrid PMGH-38 and highest yielder, this reveals that the parents of this hybrids were highly diverse than other hybrids.
 Clusters 1, 4, 5, 6 and 9 were having 6, 6, 5, 5 and 8 hybrids this reveals that these hybrids within cluster having common parental lines either female or male.
 So, for improving the grain yield of hybrid, the parents of these hybrids viz., PMGH-38 (Cluster 10), PMGH-34 (Cluster 2), PMGH-36 (Cluster 2), PMGH-15 (Cluster 3), PMGH-17 (Cluster 3), PMGH-39 (Cluster 8) and PMGH-8 (Cluster 8) can be recombined for line development and can be crossed between cluster hybrid parents to develop heterotic hybrids.

 Genetic variability parameters were studied for different characters of pearl millet (Table 6).
 Result showed that the PCV values were more than GCV values.
 All the given characters which indicated positive effect of environment on the characters expression.
-Among all the characters high GCV were observed for grain yield and green fodder yield as PCV were observed for number of tillers, grain yield and green fodder yield compared to all other characters indicating the existence of high degree of genetic variability for all the given characters.
+Among all the characters higher GCV was observed for grain yield and green fodder yield as PCV were observed for number of tillers, grain yield and green fodder yield compared to all other characters indicating the existence of high degree of genetic variability for all the given characters.
 Moderate GCV recorded for panicle length and plant height and PCV recorded for plant height, panicle length and panicle girth.
 Low GCV were recorded for days to 50 per cent flowering, number of tillers and panicle girth and PCV were recorded for days to 50 percent flowering.
 High and significant variability for plant height was recorded by Sagar and Sagar (2002); Lakhasmana et al. (2003), Sharma et al. (2003), for each plant grain production by Bhorkhataria et al. (2005); for dry fodder production on each plant by Vidyadhar et al. (2007).
 The heritability in general was high for a character i.e. plant height, panicle length, grain yield and green fodder yield.
 Similar estimation of heritability for various traits have been reported by Kulkarni et al. (2000); Sharma (2002).
 Genetic advance recorded highest for plant height, panicle length, grain yield and green fodder yield.

-Standerd heterosis of 39 pearl millet hybrids were estimated over two commercial checks i.e Winner 4080 and Winner 4090 (Table 7). heterosis % ranged from -48.5% to 96.6%.
+Standard heterosis of 39 pearl millet hybrids were estimated over two commercial checks i.e Winner 4080 and Winner 4090 (Table 7). heterosis % ranged from -48.5% to 96.6%.
 Fourteen hybrids exhibited more than 10% standard heterosis over both the checks, whereas, PMGH-31 (96.6%) exhibited highest heterosis % over both commercial checks and PMGH-30 (-48.5%) exhibited lowest heteosis %.
-Twenty six hybrids were shwed superiority over Winner 4080 and fourteen hybrids showed superiority (>10%) over both the checks.
+Twenty six hybrids were showed superiority over Winner 4080 and fourteen hybrids showed superiority (>10%) over both the checks.
 Among the hybrids, PMGH-31 (75%), PMGH-5 (56.4), PMGH-32 (52.8), PMGH-29 (48.5), PMGH-24 (46.5%), PMGH-26 (43.3) and PMGH-38 (43.2%) were performed well and the hybrids which showed heterosis for grain yield (kg ha-1) also showed heterosis for yield contributing characters (Table 7).
 So, these hybrids can be further tested over multi-locations and subsequently proposed for release.

 COMPETING INTERESTS DISCLAIMER: